vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 In the example above, we are changing `products` query, and our function that will take care of this overriding is `my-products-query`.
 Additionally, we used `metadata` field to send information about the product we seek for.
 As a second step, we need to define that function.

-Each custom query lives in the `middleware.config.js`, so it's the place where we should define `my-products-query`:
+Each custom query lives in the `middleware.config.js`, so it's the place where we should define `my-products-query`.

+Customizing variables:

 ```js
 module.exports = {